 the Subscriber’s Use of Information must be reported to Euronext indirectly by the Contracting Party and that Euronext will invoice Display Use Fees for such use indirectly via the Contracting Party; and

-the Subscriber must obtain a licence directly with Euronext for any Non-Display Use (including its Managed Non-Display Use) of Information and that Euronext will invoice the Non-Display Fees directly to such Subscriber.
+the Subscriber must obtain a licence directly with Euronext for any Non-Display Use (including its Managed Non-Display Use) of Information and that Euronext will invoice the Non-Display Fees directly to such Subscriber;

+as of July 1, 2024, the Subscriber may not store Index Levels after the closing of the Trading Day without having entered into a separate licence agreement with Euronext.

 Emergency Information Facilities of Subscribers

 The Subscriber is entitled to maintain an EIF Site.